Apprentice Building Surveyor – Fixed Term Contract (5 Years)

 - Either have a full driving licence and provide a car for work or have a commitment to learn to drive, as you will be visiting various sites across Portsmouth and will need to be able to travel effectively between them.

-There will be an initial shortlist where if successful, you will be invited to a presentation day.
+There will be an initial shortlist where if successful, you will be required to prepare and deliver a presentation virtually via MS Teams.
 If successful from that, then you will be invited to an assessment day, and if successful from that, then an interview.